brenden-mersey/app-shred-city/PLAN.md

 **Starting a Workout:**

-- Select or create a workout (e.g., "Strength Training Mondays", "Alpha Workout")
-- Workout templates are editable and track consistency by name
+- Two options on start screen:
+  1. "Start Empty Workout" - Build workout from scratch
+  2. "Start from Last Week" - Load previous week's workout as template
+- History view available to see past workouts
+- Auto-save as you go (no explicit save button needed)

 **Exercise Setup:**

+- Use "+ Add Exercise" button during workout
+- If starting from template/last week, exercises are pre-populated
-- Add exercise from library
+- Select exercise from library
 - Select equipment type: Barbell, Dumbbell, Kettlebell, Trap Bar, Landmine (one-sided)
 - Equipment selection is per-exercise (not per-set)
-- Assign series marker: A, B, or C for visual grouping
+- Assign series marker: A, B, or C for visual grouping and ordering
   - A Series: Main compound lifts (typically single exercise)
   - B/C Series: Supersets/circuits (typically 2+ exercises)
+  - Exercises display/sort in series order: A → B → C

 **Logging a Set (The Critical Flow):**